drmmarsunited/rackspacecloud_powershell/README.md

 Help for the commands are going to be built into the module shortly.
 Outside of that, I will be maintaining a small wiki here: https://github.com/drmmarsunited/rackspacecloud_powershell/wiki

+This is NOT a Rackspace sponsored project.
+I am a Solutions Engineer with Rackspace and am writing this script as a personal project and eventual contribution into OpenStack.